-For over 30 years, PCA has provided relief services for those caring for loved ones. • continued on page 14 November 2019 • Free
+For over 30 years, PCA has provided relief services for those caring for loved ones.

+. continued on page 14

-For the Ages At 102, she has plenty on her mind
+At 102, she has plenty on her mind

 By Mary Anna Rodabaugh

 At 102, Esther Kennedy has witnessed several wars, the Great Depression, assassinations and many other historic events that have shaped our world today.
 She remembers life before air conditioners, televisions, computers and cell phones.
 But if you ask Kennedy about her most memorable moments from the past century, she'll laugh and tell you about a chicken.